-Lasers for LASIK and PRK and Cataract Surgery
+Lasers for SMILE, LASIK, and PRK and Cataract Surgery

 Intralase Femtosecond Laser: This laser is used to create a flap for the advanced “All Laser” IntraLASIK procedure.
 For FDA information, please click here.

 Alcon Lensx Femtosecond Laser: Thus femtosecond laser was FDA approved making LASIK flaps in 2014.
 We were the first practice in Las Colinas with a Lensx laser.

 Visx S4 Excimer Laser: This laser is used to reshape the cornea to correct myopia (nearsightedness), hyperopia (farsightedness) and astigmatism.

 Lasers for Cataract Surgery and Arcuate Incisions in the Cornea

 Lensx Femtosecond Laser: This femtosecond laser is FDA approved to perform LASIK flaps, as well as automating some of the surgical steps of Cataracts surgery.
 It can also be used to treat Astigmatism.

 Conventional treatments: A Conventional LASIK or PRK treatment means the information from the Phoropter (the machine the eye doctor puts in front of your eye to measure your eye prescription).
 While conventional treatments give great results, they have limits.

 CustomVue treatments: We provide the latest CustomVue wavefront-guided custom treatments.
 We use a device called a Wavescan (see below) to make a scan of your eye and use this information to perform a treatment that is truly customized for your eye.